nurahmed12/Learning-Progress-Tracker/DATA-ANALYST.md

 - ⚪️ Basic Queries: SELECT, FROM, WHERE, DISTINCT
 - ⚪️ Filtering: AND, OR, NOT, BETWEEN, IN, LIKE, IS NULL
 - ⚪️ Sorting & Limiting: ORDER BY, LIMIT/TOP
-- ⚪️ Aggregations: COUNT, SUM, AVG, MIN, MAX, GROUP BY, HAVING
+- ⚪️ Aggregations: COUNT, SUM, AVG, MIN, MAX,  BY, HAVING
 - ⚪️ Joins: INNER, LEFT, RIGHT, FULL OUTER, CROSS
 - ⚪️ Subqueries: Correlated & Non-correlated
 - ⚪️ Common Table Expressions (CTEs)